irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Grinder_vanilla.png)  | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Grinder.png)  |

 ### Changes Summary
-Slightly improved AP chance (5% big wow) to allow for this stat to work better with other AP skills like Surefire and Silencers AP skills.
+Slightly improved AP chance (5% big wow) to allow for this stat to work better with other AP skills like "Surefire" and silencers AP skill.

 ### Additional info/tips
 For DS specifically - run this deck when you have Crew Chief on your team for the 3 tap health breakpoint with fastest self-healing of all decks in the game.
 Otherwise this deck is still sorta mid tier for DS.

 ### Build(s) to try
-Barebone skills - Bullseye for armor gating, partners in crime for extra health.
+Barebone skills - "Bullseye" for armor gating, partners in crime for extra health.
 LBV armor with die hard aced is recommended, since 70 armor helps quite a bit.

 Build 1 - Crits with AP https://pd2builder.netlify.app/?s=wb0914009k00120-6121S000300&p=a&a=1&t=1&d=3
 If silenced weapons are used you will have 85% chance to pierce enemy body armor total, allowing you to play with lazy aim.
 Keep your regen stacks up as much as you can, to maintain regen immediately after armor break, but don't rely on your health too much while playing on DS difficulty, since you can't get 3 tap health on your own.
 If you feel confident enough, you can replace up you go with melee skills to help with bulldozers, though SMG with crits should be more than enough to deal with them.